Policy Analyst (Accounting)

 Under category rating procedures, veterans' preference points and the "rule of three" are not applied.
 Eligible veterans are placed ahead of non-preference eligibles within each pre-defined quality category.
 Preference eligibles who meet minimum qualification requirements and who have a compensable service-connected disability of at least 10 percent (i.e., CPS and CP) are listed in the Highly-Qualified category except when the position is being filled is scientific or professional at the VH-35 (GS-09) grade level or higher.

 Agency Career Transition Assistance Program (CTAP) or Interagency Career Transition Assistance Program (ICTAP) candidates must be rated "Well Qualified" for the position to receive priority consideration.
+“Well-qualified” means that in addition to meeting the minimum qualification requirements and selective placement factor(s), if applicable, you must receive a score of 85 or higher.

 Click the following link to preview the applicant questionnaire: Preview Applicant Questionnaire.
 Read more Security clearance Public Trust - Background Investigation